aeckar/usf-cse-resources/exercises/COP3514_project6.md

 two
 ```

 To remove the duplicates, create a new indexing variable separate from the main index used to loop through the array.
 Compare each word in the array with the word at the new array index just created.
-If they are equal, skip and if they are diffent move the current word to the new indexing variable plus 1.
-If that was confusing, here's an example using the values above:
+If they are equal, skip and if they are different move the current word to the new indexing variable plus 1.
+Here's an example using the words above to hopefully clear this concept up:

 The first element can be skipped since it's always unique.
 Now compare `array[0]` with `array[1]` ("one" and "one").
 They are the same word so it's skipped.
 Now compare `array[0]` with `array[2]` ("one" and "three").
 They are different so `array[0 + 1]` is set to `array[2]`.
 The array now looks like this: